-- Acceptance occurs after achieving the minimum-standard GPA. - Administrative Withdrawal occurs after failing to achieve the minimum-standard GPA.

-Students who are withdrawn from the College will be neither academically nor financially responsible for any future courses for which they may have been pre-registered and may reapply in 12 months for reconsideration.
+Full acceptance would occur after achieving the minimum-standard GPA.
+If requirement is not met, student will be administratively withdrawn from the program.
+Students who are withdrawn from the College will be neither academically nor financially responsible for any future courses for which they may have been preregistered and may reapply in 12 months for reconsideration.